ubc/docker-canvas/README.md

     docker-compose run --rm app bundle exec rake db:migrate

+### Update Canvas

+The official Canvas docker image might not be up-to-date with the version available on github.
+If you need an updated image, you will have to build it yourself.
+Check out Canvas from Instructure's github (make sure you're on the branch you need, e.g.: stable) and run:

+    docker build -t instructure/canvas-lms:stable .

+Note that Instructure recommends at least 8 GB of RAM to build this image.
+This will build and tag the image as a newer version in your docker cache.
+You will need to rebuild the app and worker images to incorporate this new image:

+    docker-compose build app worker

+You might also need to update the DB and rebuild assets.
+After this, you should be able to start Canvas as usual.

 ### Communicating between projects

 It may be hard to link to the Canvas container in some situations using only `localhost`.
 This can be mitigated using the IP address of your host machine to access the canvas instance or by using virtual hosts if that is not feasible.